Adding a Personal Statement to Your Credit Report

 • You were a victim of identity theft, and the disputed accounts are still being investigated.

-• You have negative information on your file, but you want to explain what happened.
+• You have negative information on your file, but you want to explain that you've experienced financial distress.

 • You want to inform potential lenders that you’ve taken steps to resolve a prior late payment or other issue.